Hello, my loves!

 Uses And Benefits

-- It is very moisturizing for natural hair, not too heavy or too light.
-It should be noted that the main source of moisture is water but having a good cream to seal in the water is very important and this mix will do that and more for your thirsty strands.
+- It is very moisturising for natural hair, not too heavy or too light.
+It should be noted that the main source of moisture is water, but having a good cream to seal in the water is very important, and this mix will do that and more for your thirsty strands.

-- It is can be used to slick down edges of the hair for styling purposes.
+- It can be used to slick down the edges of the hair for styling purposes.

 - It is a good sealant.

-And I have to say this does magic for my texture, it is AMAZING, not only will you be getting, all the nourishment from the Shea butter but also the oils, that is why choosing your oils should be based on your hair needs.
-I store the butter in my plastic container ( I know it’s huge) and you can put it in the fridge or just a cool dry place.
+And I have to say this does the magic for my texture, it is AMAZING, not only will you be getting all the nourishment from the Shea butter, but also the oils, which is why choosing your oils should be based on your hair needs.
+I store the butter in my plastic container ( I know it’s huge), and you can put it in the fridge or just a cool, dry place.
 Thank you and get mixing!.